kokkiralaabhinav/TCP-Calculator-in-C/README.md

 # Calculator-in-socket-programing

-## First, we create and write client-side socket code.
-In client socket program must know two information
+## Client

--->IP Address of Server and,
+First, we create and write client-side socket code.
+In client socket program must know two information -->IP Address of Server and,